quchen/quchen.github.io/README.md

-Overtime is fully compensated, I have 31.5 days off per year, I work around 41 hours a week (contract demands 40), holidays carry over to the next year, and I can live a comfortable live with my salary.
+Overtime is fully compensated, I have 31.5 days off per year, I work around 41 hours a week (contract demands 40), holidays carry over to the next year, and I can live a comfortable life with my salary.

 ## Education: Physics

-I’m a physicist by education, which I studied at the University of Würzburg/Germany (where Röntgen, the first Nobel lauretate) is from, and at Rutgers/USA, where I spent a year abroad.
+I’m a physicist by education, which I studied at the University of Würzburg/Germany (probably best known because Röntgen, the first Nobel lauretate, is from), and at Rutgers/New Jersey/USA, where I spent a year abroad.

 My Bachelor thesis was in experimental photoelectron spectroscopy (application: thin film solar cells) because I wanted to work with big, impressive, and loud